XXXXXXDU/realhand-ros-sdk/README.md

 Intelligent Dexterous Hands, Creating All Possibilities.

-The LinkerHand ROS SDK is a software tool developed by LinkerHand (Beijing) Technology Co., Ltd. used to drive its series of dexterous hand products and provide functional examples.
+The RealHand ROS SDK is a software tool developed by RealHand (Beijing) Technology Co., Ltd. used to drive its series of dexterous hand products and provide functional examples.
 It supports various devices (such as laptops, desktops, Raspberry Pi, Jetson, etc.) and primarily serves fields like humanoid robotics, industrial automation, and scientific research institutions.
 It is suitable for applications such as humanoid robots, flexible production lines, embodied AI model training, and data collection.

 **WARNING**